drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 ## Participants

 Twelve listeners (9 female, 19-67 years, median 26) were recruited for this experiment, and were paid an hourly rate for participation.
+All participants had normal audiometric thresholds (20 dB HL or better at octave frequencies from 250 Hz to 8 kHz).
 All procedures were approved by the University of Washington Institutional Review Board.

 ## Procedure